EVENTS

 Submission of full score and parts; final rehearsals

-Premiere of new works, at HKU Music Department Performance Showcase Concert, at Loke Yew Hall
+Première of new work(s) at HKU Music Department Performance Showcase Event, at Loke Yew Hall

 • Submission of application materials should be uploaded to a Microsoft OneDrive folder that is permanently accessible for adjudication purposes.